Roofing dumpster rental in Chicago

 Roofing Tear-off Dumpster Sizing by Squares

-How big a roll-off do you actually need for a 25-square tear-off in Chicago?
-The math is simple: calculate your asphalt shingles at two-thirds of a cubic yard per square; a 20-yard container fits this volume comfortably.
-Select a low-wall roll-off to simplify the loading process; keep your tonnage within the limits to avoid extra fees in Cook.
+How big a container do you actually need for a 25-square tear-off in Chicago?
+The math is simple: one square of asphalt shingles equals two-thirds of a cubic yard; therefore, a 20-yard low-wall roll-off usually fits the job.
+Most roofs in Cook require careful tonnage management; we set the container and you fill it.

 15-Yard Roofing Dumpster